As cryptominers are drawn to Iceland’s abundant and cheap energy, economic woes loom over the country.

 For starters, the country is still recovering after the economic crash that left the country near-bankrupt a decade ago.
 Although the country is flourishing now, this was not always the case — in fact, it was never the case before.
 But thanks to careful planning, healthy policies, and an essentially endless supply of geothermal energy, the 330,000 inhabitants of Iceland have built an enviable economy.

 Yet because the island is so small and unique, its economy is very volatile.
 Iceland is the world’s largest electricity producer per capita, which plays a central role in its economic status.
 For instance, the biggest (and pretty much only) heavy industry in the country is aluminum smelting.
 Because energy is so easily available in Iceland, having an energy-intensive industry makes a lot of sense, and despite having as many people as a mid-sized town, Iceland is the world’s 11th biggest aluminum producer.
-But more recently, the country has started to develop another energy-intensive industry: cryptomining.
+But more recently, the country has started to develop another energy-intensive industry: crypto mining.

 Cryptocurrencies — the likes of Bitcoin and Ethereum — have already moved on from their infancy — mining them is only feasible for large-scale scale operations.
 The “mining” process is essentially a validation of extremely complex transactions.
-The miners verify these transactions (a process which requires immense amounts of computation) and for this effort, successful miners obtain new cryptocurrency as a reward.
+The miners verify these transactions (a process that requires immense amounts of computation) and for this effort, successful miners obtain new cryptocurrency as a reward.
 All this required computation consumes massive amounts of energy and as a result, cryptocurrency miners have flocked to areas where energy is cheapest — including Iceland.

 “We receive multiple requests per week from them,” says Styrmir Hafliðason, security and quality manager at Verne Global data centre, near the country’s capital Reykjavik.